adjacentlink/emane-guide/guide/site/tdma-radio-model.md

 $$S_1$$ is the received packet size

 The below PCR curve file is used by all nodes in the `tdma-01` example.
-These curves are based on 802.11 modulation and data rate combination based on theoretical equations for determining Bit Error Rate (BER) in an Additive White Gaussian Noise (AWGN) channel and are for illustrative purposes only.
+These curves are the same as the ones used for the IEEE802.11abg radio model based on theoretical equations for determining Bit Error Rate (BER) in an Additive White Gaussian Noise (AWGN) channel and are for illustrative purposes only.
 Packet Completion Rate curves should be representative of the waveform being emulated.

 ```xml
 <tdmabasemodel-pcr packetsize="128">